erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 The most impressive improvement came about in tasks that involved the rotation of the load.
 Here the work duration was roughly halved and nearly all work they classified as dangerous was eliminated.
 Their device used the passive stabilization principle during transport and a remote controlled actuation to cause the load rotation.
-Yi et al. have published several works on stabilizing beams during construction work [@YiImplementationGyroActuator1999; @YiAttitudeControlStabilization2000; @SaAttitudeControlStabilization2001].
+Yi et al. have published several works on stabilizing beams during construction work (see @Fig:SaAttitudeControlStabilization2001) and [@YiImplementationGyroActuator1999; @YiAttitudeControlStabilization2000; @SaAttitudeControlStabilization2001].
 Starting with a single CMG hanging from a wire their subsequent publications (one having only the abstract available in english) discuss the addition of an IMU as a rotary encoder attached to the wire is too inaccurate.
 They also run into the same issue as naval CMGs that slow rotations aren't able to overcome the gimbal friction.
 Their last paper adds a clutch to the gimbal to avoid overloading the gimbal motor during passive stabilization.
-In [@LeeAnalysisFieldApplicability2012] the authors use a motorized hook to rotate beams.
+In [@LeeAnalysisFieldApplicability2012] the authors use a motorized hook to rotate beams (see @Fig:LeeAnalysisFieldApplicability2012).
 The authors also filed to patents with regard to ways of powering such a hook, one proposed a clock spring with the other proposing use of the vertical hook travel to power the device.
 They incorrectly discuss [@InouePracticalDevelopmentSuspender1998], stating that the author were only using passive stabilization.
 More recently researchers have once again used a single CMG to stabilize the yaw of a load attached to a model of a jib crane [@KodaniTransportingRotatingControl2017].
 The author run into issues with the singularity and changing orientation of the output torque.

-\missingfigure{crane stabilisation papers}
+![Illustration of beam stabilization setup from [@SaAttitudeControlStabilization2001]](./figures/SaAttitudeControlStabilization2001.png){ #fig:SaAttitudeControlStabilization2001 }

+![Motorized crane hook experiments.
+Taken from [@LeeAnalysisFieldApplicability2012]](./figures/LeeAnalysisFieldApplicability2012.png){ #fig:LeeAnalysisFieldApplicability2012 }

 ### Summary